chellxh/module-three-study-guide/03-react-props.md

 ## Using the spread operator to pass props

 - What is `{...userDetails}` doing?
+- * spread operator - passes along top level all key/value pairs from `userDetails` as props
 - What would this look like written out?

 ```jsx